 Oga’s Cantina Drinks

-Since Oga’s Cantina opened I’ve visited about three to four times.
-Each visit has been really enjoyable and I continuously find myself looking forward to returning.
+Since Oga’s Cantina opened, I’ve visited about three to four times.
+Each visit has been delightful, and I continuously find myself looking forward to returning.

 Below are a few drinks I’ve had here.

 First, we have the Bespin Fizz.
-This was from my initial visit to Oga’s Cantina on Galaxy’s Edge opening weekend.
+This drink was from my initial visit to Oga’s Cantina on Galaxy’s Edge’s opening weekend.
 And it’s also my favorite concoction that I’ve tried so far.

 The Bespin Fizz is described on the menu as Bacardi Superior Rum, yuzu puree, pomegranate juice, white cranberry juice, and cloud swirl.

 The Bespin Fizz comes out bubbling like some sort of formula that was just whipped up in a lab.
 You even expect it to bubble over at any given moment as smoke rises from the rim of the glass.